tylerhof/crypto/README.md

-# crypto
+# Simple Crypto Package

-An api that allows the user to encrypt and decrypt a folder and all files recursively with a password
+This is a package which encrypts and decrypts files by a password string.